 Putin’s Wishlist

-There’s no evidence that Trump is an actual Manchurian Candidate, but Putin surely must be pleased.
+There’s no firm evidence that Trump is an actual Manchurian Candidate, but Putin surely must be pleased.
 Here’s an incomplete list of actions and statements by Donald Trump that could be perceived as favorable to Vladimir Putin’s interests:

 - Threats to Allies: